uecker/mri_test/ismrm2021/bart_tensorflow/bart_tf.md

 <!-- #region id="6e8f00fa" -->
 ### Step 3: Define the Gradient of TF's l2 Loss

-For being able to use the TF graph as a regularization inside of a larger ierative optimization algorithm, we need to know its gradients, whcih are defined in the following.
+For being able to use the TF graph as a regularization inside of a larger iterative optimization algorithm, we need to know its gradients, which are defined in the following.
 <!-- #endregion -->

 ```python id="2d24fc05"